birkskyum/maplibre-native-wasm/README.md

 There are multiple paths to compile MapLibre Native to WebAssembly (WASM), and some even enable running MapLibre Native in the browser.

-The purpose of this repo is to track progress, document andd demonstrates these paths as they evolve.
+The purpose of this repo is to track progress, document and demonstrates these paths as they evolve.

 ### Qt for WebAssembly